dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 But step back and look at the whole cart, and something's off.
 Mom asked for *a cake*, and Sam is quietly throwing *a whole party* on her account, one she never approved.
 The drift doesn't live in any one purchase.
 It lives in the *pattern*.
 And if all you ever do is check each item as it's scanned, you'll never catch it, because the problem isn't in the items.
 It's in the trajectory.

 This is the failure that's hardest to guard against, because checking every individual action, which is the thing we're good at, simply doesn't see it.
+Worse, no single shop can see it either: each shop only sees its own till.
+The one party that could notice is whoever sees *all* of Sam's purchases together, across every shop, and remembers what the errand was actually for.

 ---